go4tech-australia/intro-to-python-mgc-v2/README.md

 3.- Install the extension from the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

 4.- Make sure the location of your Python interpreter is included in your **PATH** environment variable.
 You can check this by running **path** at the command prompt.
-If the Python interpreter's folder is not included, open Windows Settings, search for "environment", select Edit environment variables for your account, then edit the Path variable to include that folder (C:\Program Files (x86)\Python36-32).
+If the Python interpreter's folder is not included:

+4.1.- Open Windows Settings, search for "environment" 4.2.- Select Edit environment variables for your account 4.3.- then edit the Path variable to include that folder _(C:\Program Files (x86)\Python36-32)_.

 ## Time to start coding!

 ### Step 1 - Understanding the Caesar cipher method or algorithm for performing encryption or decryption of a message.

-The Caesar cipher is one of the oldest and simplest forms of encrypting a message, and its name come from Julius Caesar that was popular leader of the Roman Republic.
+The Caesar cipher is one of the oldest and simplest forms of encrypting a message and its name come from Julius Caesar, who was a emperor of the Roman Republic Empire.

 A cipher is a type of secret code, where each letter in the original message (called the plaintext) is replaced with a letter corresponding to a certain number of letters shifted up or down (key) in the alphabet.